-Did you know that getting enough sleep actually helps you burn fat?
+Did you know that getting enough sleep can actually help you lose weight?

 It’s true!
-And while “getting enough sleep” sounds simple enough, we understand that it’s not always realistic (because we’ve been there and still have those days).
+And while “getting enough sleep” sounds simple enough, we understand that it’s not always realistic (because we’ve been there and still have those days), but getting enough sleep is incredibly important as a part of any weight loss journey.

 So what can you do to ensure you’re getting enough sleep, and how much sleep is “enough”?